City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

 - The tests use data that is derived from the `/e2e/utilis/data/` directory.
 - The profile test data files follow the naming convention `profile_data_{user_role}.ts`, e.g. `profile_data_registered_community.ts`.

-### Smoke tests
-- Smoke test have been implemented to lightly test the general site.
-These tests mainly check that certain components exist on various pages.
-- These tests are located in the `/e2e/tests/public/` directory.
-The test files are named after the page the tests are executed on.
-- The tests use data that is derived from the `/e2e/utilis/data/public_page_data.ts`.

 #### The following functionality is tested:
 - The login flow, which consists of:
   - Logging in with a SSN.